tilburgsciencehub/website/content/building-blocks/collaborate-and-share-your-work/use-github/git-lfs.md

 This building block explains the solution to this: **Git Large File Storage (LFS)**!

 The building block is structured into the following sections:
-- Git LFS introduction
+- Git LFS
-- Installation
+  - 1. Installation
+  - 2. Explicit tracking
-- Usage
+  - 3. Resuming workflow
 - Advanced use cases
 - Storing extremely large files

-## Git LFS introduction
+## Git LFS

 Before delving into Git LFS, you should ask yourself whether storing large large files is necessary in the first place.
 Often, these large files are generated on the basis of existing data and code, and hence can be reconstructed using existing files.